-Wayne County reserve officer outsmarts bank robber with Arabic
+Wayne County officer outsmarts bank robber with Arabic

 An off-duty Wayne County Sheriff’s Office reservist spoke Arabic with bank workers to thwart a robber recently in Detroit, authorities said.